 Central Georgia Electric Membership Corporation is a not-for-profit electric corporation serving members in the following counties: Bibb, Butts, Clayton, Fayette, Henry, Jasper, Jones, Lamar, Monroe, Morgan, Newton, Pike, Putnam, and Spalding counties.

-Every year, customers elect 2-3 directors for three-year terms.
-Customers participate in major decisions and run the corporation through the Board of Directors.
-CGEMC customers elect directors at the Annual Meeting, which is usually held the first Wednesday of each August.
+Every year, customer-owners elect 2-3 directors for three-year terms.
+Customer-owners participate in major decisions and run the corporation through the Board of Directors.
+CGEMC customer-owners elect directors at the Annual Meeting, which is usually held the first Wednesday of each August.

 With CGEMC you have the benefit of: